jiobu1/jiobu1.github.io/_posts/2020-03-04-Atlanta-Crime.md

 <h5>This graph explores types of crimes committed in 2019 and plots them based on longitude and latitude.</h5>
 </div>

 <p>Were all neighborhoods in Atlanta experiencing a decrease in crime?
 I wanted find out if my neighborhood of North Buckhead, experienced a surge (This would let me know if I needed to book my ticket).
 The Atlanta PD’s dataset, has neighborhood information recorded for the different crimes.
-Using this information I was able to aggregate crime rates by neighborhoods.
+Using this information, I was able to aggregate crime rates by neighborhoods.
 The chart below shows the neighborhoods that have experienced an increase crimes.</p>

 <p>My next question, is which crimes were to account for this increase?
 To find this out, I took a subset of the Atlanta PD dataset.
 I used the 94 neighborhoods that experienced a surge, to see which crimes were to blame for this increase.</p>